Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Vector Lorenz Map

-The Lorenz map is a map from~$[0,1]^2$ to~$[0,1]^2$.
-Hence, unlike the traditional scalar Lorenz curve, it cannot be a cdf.
-However, the Inverse Lorenz Function trivially is a cdf by construction.
+\item Lorenz curve as a CDF.
+The Lorenz map is a map from~$[0,1]^d$ to~$[0,1]^d$.
+Hence, unlike the traditional scalar Lorenz curve, it cannot be a CDF.
+However, the Inverse Lorenz Function is the cumulative distribution function of a random vector on~$[0,1]^d$ by construction.
+This property is not shared by the alternative proposals in the literature.

-\begin{property} The Inverse Lorenz Function is the cumulative distribution function of a random vector on~$[0,1]^2$. \end{property}
+\item Decomposition under independent attributes.
+As shown in example~\ref{ex:ind}, the Lorenz map reduces to a simple function of the marginal Lorenz curves in case marginal attribute allocations are independent.
+This feature is shared with the multivariate Lorenz proposal in \citeauthor{arnold:1983} (\citeyear{arnold:1983},\citeyear{arnold:1987}) but not the alternative proposals.

-In the univariate case, the Lorenz curve of the identical endowment~$Y=1$ almost surely, is~$L_Y(q)=q$, which is sometimes called the egalitarian line.
-The Lorenz curve of any other endowment~$Y\geq0$ is below the egalitarian line, i.e.,~$L_Y(q)\leq q$, for all~$q\in[0,1]$.
-For $ d=2$ the identical allocation of example \ref{ex:egal} is a direct extension of the univariate notion of egalitarian.
+\item Dominance of egalitarian allocations.
+In the univariate case, the Lorenz curve of the identical allocation~$Y=1$ almost surely, is~$L_Y(q)=q$, which is sometimes called the egalitarian line.
+The Lorenz curve of any other allocation~$Y\geq0$ is below the egalitarian line, i.e.,~$L_Y(q)\leq q$, for all~$q\in[0,1]$.
+For~$d>1$, the identical allocation of example~\ref{ex:egal} is a direct extension of the univariate notion of egalitarian.
 We show here that the Lorenz map and Inverse Lorenz Function of the identical allocation provide similar bounds in the multi-attribute case.
-For this, we require endowments with components that display a form of positive association defined in assumption~\ref{+regdep}.
-We will argue in section~\ref{sec:egal} that defining egalitarianism solely by identical allocations is too restrictive in the case of multiple resources, and we will show that a much larger class of allocations have Lorenz maps dominated by an egalitarian allocation from definition~\ref{def:egal}, which includes the identical allocation.
+For this, we require allocations with components that display a form of positive association defined in assumption~\ref{+regdep}.